Crepe Myrtle Information:

 Trained as a tree, it develops an attractive trunk and branch pattern.
 Smooth gray or light brown bark peels off to reveal smooth, pinkish inner bark; winter trunk and branches seem polished.

 Mildew can be a problem.
 Spray with triforine (Funginex) before plants bloom, or grow mildew-resistant hybrids of L. indica and L. fauriei.
 Almost all selections with names of Native American tribes, such as ‘Hopi’, ‘Miami’, and ‘Zuni’, are mildew resistant.

-Queen’s Crepe Myrtle.
 L. speciosa.
 Zones TS; 12–9.
 Tree to 25–30 ft. tall, 15–25 ft. wide.
 The showiest and most tender of the crepe myrtles, displaying huge clusters of white, pink, lavender, or purple flowers in June and July.
 Individual blossoms reach 3 in. across.
 Large leaves (8–12 in. long, 4 in. wide) turn red in fall.
 Smooth, mottled, exfoliating bark.
 Rank grower; annual pruning in winter is especially important to control size and form.

 Crepe Myrtle Pruning Tips

-Don’t chop your large crepe myrtles down to ugly stubs each spring just because your neighbors do.
+When pruning a crepe myrtle, don’t chop your large crepe myrtles down to ugly stubs each spring just because your neighbors do.
 This ruins the natural form and encourages the growth of spindly, whiplike branches that are too weak to hold up the flowers.
 To reduce a crepe myrtle’s height, use hand pruners or loppers to shorten the topmost branches by 2–3 ft. in late winter, always cutting back to a side branch or bud.
 For branches more than 2 in. thick, always cut back to the crotch or trunk.
 Don’t leave big, ugly stubs.